elegoupil/graveler/README.md

  * Share publication access rights with colleagues so that there's a back up plan to update the app if needed

- * Once the application is published on the Posti Connect server, document the name of the github repo for your app within Rstudio Connect metadata and use a specific URL before disseminating the app
+ * Once the application is published on the Posit Connect server, document the name of the github repo for your app within Rstudio Connect metadata and use a specific URL before disseminating the app

  * Do not hesitate to reach out to me for peer review! :)